-Nowhere was this more apparent than with the laws concerning the Sabbath Day.
-The Fourth of the Commandments was simple - keep the day holy!

-It was issued with few stipulations.
-God left it up to us to work it out according to the "tenor of the Law."
+Nowhere was this more apparent than with the laws regarding the Sabbath Day.
+The Fourth Commandment was simple - keep the day holy!
+The command was issued with few stipulations.
+God left it up to His people to work it out according to the "tenor of the Law."

-But over time the "tenor of the Law" was substituted with the traditions of men.
-The Pharisees had 70 detailed stipulations they attached to the 4th command.
+But over time the "tenor of the Law" was substituted with traditions of men.
+The Pharisees had 70 detailed stipulations they attached to the fourth commandment.

 Exodus 20:10 said that on the Sabbath Day you should do no work... but what constituted work?
 The Pharisees said if you penned two letters of the alphabet it was work...
 If you aided in someone's healing it was considered work.
-(If a person was bleeding out or having a heart attack you could keep them from worsening, but you couldn't do anything to make them better.
-Healing had to wait until Monday)...
+(If a person was bleeding out or having a heart attack you could keep them from worsening, but you couldn't do anything to make them better - healing had to wait for Sunday).

 The Pharisees also assumed work must certainly include carrying a burden... but what was a burden?
 They said you couldn't lift a child, or wear an artificial limb - both cases were examples of burden-bearing.

-According to the Pharisees you couldn't even wear your false teeth into the Synagogue on the Sabbath without it being work and a violation of the Law.
+According to the Pharisees you couldn't even wear your false teeth into the Synagogue on the Sabbath Day without it being work and a violation of the Law.